 Aladdin The Musical is set to be one of the biggest stage productions to ever come to Adelaide and it is also the first time one of Disney’s big theatrical musicals is arriving on our doorstep.

 The production takes around 180 people to run each performance, from the actors and crew to the front-of-house venue staff.
 The show itself promises to be a spectacle like no other, featuring more than 150 moving lights, 337 costumes, 84 special effects, 40 tonnes of flying scenery and a mind-boggling 500,000 Swarovski crystals on stage.

-We sat down with the three main stars before they embarked on their New Zealand tour.
-Graeme Isaako (Aladdin), Shubshri Kandiah (Princess Jasmine) and Gareth Jacobs (the Genie) chatted about what it’s like to be a part of such an iconic show, particularly for Gareth who has to compete with the memory of legendary comedian Robin Williams as the original Disney genie from the 1992 animated film.
+We had a chat to the three main stars, Graeme Isaako (Aladdin), Shubshri Kandiah (Princess Jasmine) and Gareth Jacobs (the Genie), about what it’s like to be a part of such an iconic show, particularly for Gareth who has to compete with the memory of legendary comedian Robin Williams as the original Disney genie from the 1992 animated film.

 “You know what?” he admits, “It’s a bit of a challenge.
 It’s a challenge every day but it also is so much fun.
 I get to jump around the stage for three hours a night and be a giant kid.
 How many people can say that’s what their job is?
 I get to make people laugh!”

 “I love the show and I love the songs,” Shubshri adds.
 “Knowing who the character is but putting your own person in that as well, I love it.”

 “…and being a touring company,” Graeme pipes in, “we always have resident directors that guide us and help us through, ensuring the audience are getting the best quality performance.
 And us, as actors, and the way we connect to each other, may be different from yesterday so [the show] is always different, always fresh.”